xeyalDasdemirov/csv-files-aggrregation/README.md

 1. Launch EMR cluster.

 2. SSH Into The Cluster

 3. Create an S3 bucket with folders: input output files

-5. Upload csv files to input folder..
+5. Upload csv files to input folder.

-6. Once in the EMR terminal, opn a new file named spark-etl.py using the following command: nano spark-agg.py
+6. Once in the EMR terminal, opn a new file named spark-etl.py using the following command:

+    nano spark-agg.py

 7. Copy & Paste the code from repo into that file.

 8. Save that file by pressing Ctrl X then typing Y to accept writing the data and then Enter to save the changes you made.

 9. Submit that pySpark spark-agg.py job on the cluster  or create EMR step to run that script, this Spark job will aggregate from input folder and write    to the output folder:

    Option 1:    spark-submit spark-agg.py s3://<YOUR-BUCKET>/input/ s3://<YOUR-BUCKET>/output/spark

    Option 2: